jaredbeck/cardgamelab/doc/dev/rom_talk_notes.md

     - Example: composing with a mapper
       - Can chain either `as` or `map_with` on a relation
       - Can only chain `as` on a command, `map_with` raises `NoMethodError`
+1. It was hard
+  1. rom doesn't use models the way we're used to
+  1. how to deal with getting stuck
+    1. read the lib code
+    1. reach out to lib author
+    1. stackoverflow
+    1. stay positive, take a break (I don't)
+1. Things I haven't tried yet
+  1. associations